ArkinSolomon/discord-emoji-converter/README.md

 #### emojis

-This constant is the main data object with shortcodes (including colons) as keys, and emoji characters as values.
+This constant is the main data object with shortcodes (not including colons) as keys, and emoji characters as values.
 Found in [emojis.json](insert link to file in here).

+## Credits

+The [data.json](insert link to file in here) is a modified version of a JSON file scraped and created by [kangalioo](https://github.com/kangalioo) and the full, unmodified file can be found [here](https://gist.github.com/kangalioo/5e0f19e8145587c05e219597fbd2d352).